Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/4342/

 ### How to use Carousel Viz
-This app is for anyone who wants to display several metrics on a small area of a dashboard.
+This app is for anyone who wants to display several metrics on a small area of a dashboard.<br>
-This app provides a visualization that you can use in your own apps and dashboards.
+This app provides a visualization that you can use in your own apps and dashboards.<br>
 To use it in your dashboards, simply install the app, and create a search that provides the values you want to display.

 #### Usecases for the Departures Board Visualization